 Do Microgreens Need Darkness?

 Microgreens need darkness during their first few days.
 This time simulates a seed being planted in the ground.
 A common mistake among beginner microgreen growers is to try and skip this phase.
-Microgreen seeds will not begin to grow without the beginning blackout period.
+Some microgreen seeds will not begin to grow without the beginning blackout period.
 The darkness also ensures the stems of the microgreens grow longer.
 In the dark, microgreens lengthen as they search for a light source.
 This will result in a more tender finished product.

 All plant seeds need darkness for optimal germination to happen.
 Scientific studies have proven that light disrupts the chemical reactions necessary for the seed to begin to grow and ‘hardens’ the seeds.

-Some people say that six hours of darkness is acceptable, but most people stick to the eight-hour guideline.
+You can use natural light if you don’t have a setup with grow lights.
+Just be sure to put your tray near a well-lit window and give them at least 6-8 hours of light.
 This is a great reference if you are only able to provide natural sunlight.
 A few people recommend a couple of days of twenty-four hours daylight right before harvesting, but most people do not recommend this approach.

 Some growers disagree with this commonly held wisdom and report that microgreens grow just fine under continuous light.
 Their position is that microgreens are okay in these conditions as only flowering plants require periods of darkness.
 One thing you should consider is that some lights need to be turned off for a set period of time every so often.